-You can make your Flex seal dry faster by reducing indoor humidity.
+You can make the coating dry faster by reducing indoor humidity.
 Humidity refers to the atmosphere’s moisture content (or water vapor).

-The higher the humidity level, the slower your Flex seal will dry.
-But if you reduce the humidity levels, the Flex seal will dry faster.
-The ideal humidity level to allow the Flex seal dry is between 30% and 50%.
+The higher the humidity level, the slower the coating will dry.
+So, if you reduce the humidity levels, the Flex seal will dry faster.
+The ideal humidity level must be between 30% and 50%.

 To reduce the humidity levels, use a dehumidifier.
 Follow the manufacturer’s guide to learn how to use the dehumidifier.
 For best results, run the dehumidifier for 24 hours after application.

-Tip: To make Flex seal cure faster, you need to increase the airflow around the Flex seal coat.
+Tip: To make Flex seal cure faster, you need to increase the airflow around the coating.
 You can do this by ensuring proper room ventilation.

-Flex seal takes 2-3 hours to dry to touch, 24 hours to dry enough for a re-coat, and 48 hours to cure.
-However, the drying and curing time of the Flex seal depends on the humidity levels, thickness of the coat, and the number of coats.
+It takes Flex seal 2-3 hours to dry to touch, 24 hours to dry enough for a re-coat, and 48 hours to cure.
+However, its drying and curing time depends on the humidity levels, the thickness of the coat, and the number of coats.

 To speed up the dry time of Flex seal, use a hairdryer, or dehumidifier, or apply the sealer outdoors.